About me

 Open MR

-Goes through normal code review with engineering, same bar as any other PR.
+Goes through normal code review with engineering, same bar as any other MR.

 - 05